cvalenzuela/Mappa/README.md

 #### Mappa(provider, key)

-> Constructor to initialize a new Mappa Instance.
+> Constructor to initialize a new Mappa instance with a defined provider and key.
+Returns an object.

-This is the constructor necessary to create a instance of Mappa.
+This is the constructor necessary to create a valid instance of Mappa.
 This will also add the necessary scripts and styles from the defined map provider.

 Examples:
 ```javascript